 One of the most common forms of cryptography today is public-key cryptography.
 Public-key cryptography utilizes a public key and a private key.
 The system works by encrypting information using the public key.
 The information can then only be decrypted using the private key.

 A common use for public-key cryptography is encrypting application traffic using a Secure Socket Layer (SSL) or Transport Layer Security (TLS) connection.
-For example, configuring Apache to provide HTTPS, the HTTP protocol over SSL.
+One example: configuring Apache to provide HTTPS, the HTTP protocol over SSL.
 This allows a way to encrypt traffic using a protocol that does not itself provide encryption.

 Types of Certificates